FactorySimPy/FactorySimPy/docs/basic_components.md

 The machine reports the following states based on the collective status of its threads.
 All the states are not mutually exclusive.

 1. "SETUP_STATE": Initialization or warm-up phase before item processing starts.
+Denoted as (-1,-1) in state_rep.

 2. "IDLE_STATE": When the machine doesnot have any worker thread that is currently getting processed or is blocked.